SammyKrosoft/Copilot-Prompts-for-Activity-Reports/README.md

 ## Prerequisites

-- **your activity file (Excel or CSV)**.
+- you will need **your activity file (Excel or CSV)**.
 To have the best results in generating an activity report with Copilot, this CSV or Excel report should have at least the following columns:
   - ***Labor date***
   - **Engineer Name**, especially if several engineers share the same workbook to track their labor notes
   - ***Customer or Company Name***